Ask a Prepper

 The discovery of penicillin and its medicinal uses was arguably the most important medical discovery of the 20th century.
 The production of penicillin is a process that has changed dramatically since its beginnings.

-Opposed to what most people think, penicillin is used not only for treating colds but also serious diseases like Typhoid Fever, Syphilis, Pneumonia, Meningitis, Anthrax, Tetanus Tuberculosis, Chlamydia, Abscesses, Leptospirosis, Lyme disease.
+Opposed to what most people think, doctors do not use penicillin only for treating colds.
+The antibiotic also treats serious diseases like Typhoid Fever, Syphilis, Pneumonia, Meningitis, Anthrax, Tetanus Tuberculosis, Chlamydia, Abscesses, Leptospirosis, and Lyme disease.

 But the most important thing is that it treats infections.
 Simple cuts can begin to show infection very fast when SHTF.
 And without an antibiotic, you can develop septicemia (blood infection) or gangrene which are deadly without very powerful antibiotics or surgery.
 Without antibiotics many people had died because of simple wounds including kings such as Louis XIV, Napoleon III or Gustav III of Sweden.